Revisiting the Age-Old Case of Diagnostic Confusion: Sociopath Versus Psychopath

 In contrast, psychopaths tend to have shorter criminal records because they operate incognito and covertly.
 No one is around when they are terrorizing their victims, which makes identifying and apprehending psychopaths more complicated, and which is why there are many fewer psychopaths in our prisons than there are sociopaths.

-Neither sociopaths nor psychopaths should be considered not guilty by reason of insanity.
-They should never be exonerated from responsibility for their actions and the harm and suffering they cause to others.
-The harm they cause cannot be attributed to extenuating circumstances or a biologically based psychotic disorder (i.e. schizophrenia or bi-polar, or issues related to being on or off their medication as they are not typically treated by psychotropic medications).
-Their crimes usually are not were not isolated incidents, and they have extensive histories of criminal behavior.
+Neither sociopaths nor psychopaths should ever be considered, ‘not guilty’ by reason of insanity, never be exonerated from responsibility for their behavior and the harm they caused to others.
+Their crimes are usually not isolated incidents and they have extensive histories of criminal behavior.

 We have to assume that we’re not going to find ourselves treating sociopaths or psychopaths unless they are court mandated or in prison.
 However, our responsibility doesn’t end there.
-We will be called upon to assess, diagnose, develop treatment or containment plans, but we will have our hands tied as long as two separate diagnoses and using diagnosis-specific criteria to assess and diagnose them.
+We will be called upon to assess, diagnose, develop treatment or containment plans, but we will have our hands tied as long as we don’t distinguish between them, that they are two separate diagnoses and require diagnosis-specific criteria to assess and diagnose them.